WiIIson/EMGFlow-Python-Package/docs/06 ExtractFeatures API.md

 - Has one (or more) columns with any other name, holding the value of the electrical signal read at that time

 All files contained within the folder and subfolder with the proper extension are assumed to be `Signal` files.
 All `Signal` files within the folder and subfolders should have the same change in time between entries.

-For more specifics about the features extracted by this function, see [ExtractFeatures documentation](./05%20ExtractFeatures%20Feature%20Documentation.md).

 ```python
 ExtractFeatures(in_bandpass, in_smooth, out_path, sampling_rate, cols=None, expression=None, file_ext='csv', short_name=True)
 ```